Swimlane

-Attributes of a swimlane
+Attributes

 The swimlane flowchart differs from other flowcharts in that processes and decisions are grouped visually by placing them in lanes.
 Parallel lines divide the chart into lanes, with one lane for each person, group or sub process.
 Lanes are labelled to show how the chart is organized.

 In the accompanying example, the vertical direction represents the sequence of events in the overall process, while the horizontal divisions depict what sub-process is performing that step.
 Arrows between the lanes represent how information or material is passed between the sub processes.

 Alternately, the flow can be rotated so that the sequence reads horizontally from left to right, with the roles involved being shown at the left edge.
 This can be easier to read and design, since computer screens are typically wider than they are tall, which gives an improved view of the flow.

 Use of standard symbols enables clear linkage to be shown between related flow charts when charting flows with complex relationships.